junlangliu/Entropy_code/README.md

-# Protein upcycling through rapid gel-solid transition
+# Entropy Changes in Water Networks Promote Protein Denaturation

 The is the instruction for anyone who would like to conduct the same metadynamics simulation as used in this manuscript to explore protein folding energy landscape. (https://www.biorxiv.org/content/10.1101/2024.06.12.598657v2)